ShambhaviKh/IDS-706_Introduction-to-Database/README.md

 - It provides a reproducible workflow for future modifications.

 ---

-## Python Script: `university_crud.py`

-The script performs both data exploration and CRUD operations on the database.

 ### Functions / Operations in the Script

 1. **Database Connection** – Connects to the SQLite database.